Do Go On - 443 - The Theft of The Scream

 It's so cool.

-And by the time we're recording, well, by the time this comes out, we'll
+And by the time we're recording

-have done two more live shows and I reckon they'll be shit.
+We'll have done two more live shows

-Cause this one was so good.
+Because this one was so good

-You know, it's, but you know, whatever.
+You know, it's but you know, whatever

-Hey, we spoke for an hour.
+Exactly, hey, we spoke for an hour

-What else?
 What more do you want?

-That's what you paid a ticket to see somebody talk for an hour.
+That's what you paid a ticket

-expectations for the three shows after this.
+Raise everyone's expectations for the three shows after this

 Now there's only one more.